jbiancot/ubuntu_lamp/README.md

 ## Usage

-If you are not running Apache Web Server
+If you are not running Apache Web Server on the host, otherwise you would need to change the port.
 ```
 docker run -p 80:80 -ti jbiancot/ubuntu_lamp /bin/bash
 ```
-You will need to start Apache webserver manually: apachectl start
+Once you are in, you will start Apache webserver manually: apachectl start

+Like in a standard Ubuntu LAMP installation, I am using:

+/var/www/html as the document root.

+## Root user and credentials

+If you are SSH into the box, please refer to the Dockerfile for root's password.

+You could start SSH service (sshd) in case you want to have access the Docker container from a remote box:  service ssh start